 By now, you know how your business will look like and who your target audience is.
 Now, put your business plan on paper and see your monthly budget and expenses.

 Find your breakeven point and project your revenue and expenses.
 This is probably an essential step as it allows you to operate if done correctly.

 - Attract customers

-For this section, it’s all about advertising.
-You need to pay attention to SEO and update your website and content with proper keywords, but also offer value to your clients and customers.
+This section, it’s all about advertising.
+You need to pay attention to SEO, update your website and content with proper keywords, and offer value to your clients and customers.
 Observe the statistics and your bounce rate so you can see if something needs to change.
 Next, start your marketing and advertising campaigns.
 Create interactive ads and channel them to your target market and audience.
 From this, you need to develop good leads that you can later use for promotions, coupons, or testimonials.

 Once you start selling, you must provide fantastic customer service.
 This matters a lot.
 One-time buyers will become returning customers if they are satisfied with your business methods.
 To endure this, pay a lot of attention to their approach, how you respond to their inquiries, and how you deal with returned goods.

-Next, use content marketing for promotions or building awareness, as well as offering something to your clients or blog visitors that they can use for their own needs.
-Here, you can focus on social media and building your following, creating email leads and newsletter marketing.
+Next, use content marketing for promotions or building awareness and offer something to your clients or blog visitors that they can use for their own needs.
+Here, you can focus on social media and building your following, creating email leads, and newsletter marketing.
 This matters in terms of building engagement and creating a community of customers.
-Stay up to date on the newest trends in your industry, but also what is being said about you and your business on social media.
+Stay up to date on your industry’s newest trends and what is being said about you and your business on social media.